viktab/multimodal-tetris/README.md

 4. Have fun!

 ** Be sure to run this in Google Chrome and play in a relatively quiet area to ensure that everything works properly.

+### Table of Contents

+All relevant code lives in the app/ folder. app/config.js: Variable intializations for things that appear often such as colours and board size. app/helper.js: Helper functions used primarily in main.js and models.js.
+Returns appropriate colours for each block shape, handles tile highlighting, generates speech, converts pointing location to the intersecting tile, etc. app/main.js: The main functionality of the system.
+Contains the loop controlled by Leap frames, handles game and gesture logic, handles speech commands, and controls the tutorial. app/models.js: Contains all Backbone models for the app: the Cursor, the Pieces, and the Board.